Interviews and assessment centres

 If we visited your classroom in October, what could we expect to see?

 You would see a warm and welcoming Year Two classroom centred on the children’s learning.
 The learning objective would be written on the board and all the pupils will be on task at their group tables, working at an appropriate noise level.
 I would be encouraging pupils to engage with the task by asking clarifying questions, modelling the activity, or praising supportive peer working.
 The class will be well organised and tidy, with separate areas for whole class learning on the carpet in front of the whiteboard, group learning at tables and quiet reflection time in the reading nook.
-There will be colourful interactive displays hanging on the walls, showcasing the children’s creativity and learning goals they have met.
+There will be colourful interactive displays hanging on the walls, showcasing the children’s creativity, and learning goals they have met.

 How would you deal with a hostile or aggressive parent?

-First, I would remain calm, remembering to maintain neutral body language.
+Firstly, I would remain calm, remembering to maintain neutral body language.
 It’s important to be polite and professional, so I would let the parent explain why they are upset, actively listening to their complaint, apologising if necessary.
 Once I had obtained as much information as possible through asking open questions, I would try to provide an immediate solution to their problem if possible.
 If this wasn’t achievable and the aggression escalated, I would inform a member of the senior leadership team at the school.

 What personal interests do you have that could be of value to the school?

-I have an interest in art and design and I would be keen to use this hobby in school both in my class lessons and, if possible, in a weekly craft club.
+I have an interest in art and design, and I would be keen to use this hobby in school both in my class lessons and, if possible, in a weekly craft club.
 I also have a passion for music and have achieved grade 8 on the piano.
 At my previous school, I supported the Head of Drama with the rehearsals for the school production of Hairspray.
 I have experience of performing in a variety of musical productions at my local theatre, so I would relish the opportunity to put my passion for music to use and support the school.

 Introductory questions at teaching interviews

 If you are asked questions about why you have chosen a particular school, use examples of what you found appealing or exciting about the school, from your research.
 This could be that you share their values, ethos, aims or vision - give specific examples of these and what they mean to you.
-You might also be attracted by the school’s performance, approach to pastoral support, specialisms or facilities.
-It is also a good idea to visit the school before applying - as it shows that you are interested in their school specifically.
+You might also be attracted by the school’s performance, approach to pastoral support, specialisms, or facilities.
+It is also a good idea to visit the school before applying as it shows that you are interested in their school specifically.
 Mention the things you saw on your visit that you found particularly interesting or inspiring.

 Example introductory questions